 - whooping cough (pertussis)

-The Infanrix hexa, Powder and suspension for suspension for injection is routinely used in Scotland.
+The Boostrix-IPV suspension for injection and Repevax suspension for injection are both routinely used in Scotland.

 How effective is the vaccine?